Tony Lip, Green Book Driver, Appeared in Goodfellas, Godfather, Sopranos

 The fourth chapter of Made Men breaks down Goodfellas scene by scene.
 In one particularly good passage called “Meet the Gang,” Kenny introduces the actors who play the gangsters in the Bamboo Lounge sequence and explains their real-life backstories, describing the crew as “a mix of authentic guys and actors whose backgrounds gave them a veneer of authenticity.”
 One is Tony Lip, who, Kenny explains, got the nickname as a kid “for his ability to persuade his pals to participate in mischief.”

-In Goodfellas, his character is named, um, Frankie the Wop (sorry!) asks Henry, “Staying out of trouble?”
+In Goodfellas, his character is named, um, Frankie the Wop (sorry!), and asks Henry Hill, “Staying out of trouble?”

-After Goodfellas, he scored a part in Donnie Brasco and as mob boss Carmine Lupertazzi on The Sopranos.
+After Goodfellas, Tony Lip scored a part in Donnie Brasco and as mob boss Carmine Lupertazzi on The Sopranos.
 When he died in 2013 at age 82, his Associated Press obituary didn’t mention his relationship with Shirley, which turned into a lifelong friendship.

 But Hollywood wasn’t finished with Tony Lip.
 As Kenny recounts, his son, Nick, spent “several frustrating years” trying to make a movie about his dad’s friendship with Shirley.